Top 7 Things to do in Bodega Bay

 Nature stroll or bird-watch along the coast

 Create your own adventure at Doran Regional Park, where you can walk, hike, fish, picnic, bird-watch, and even camp.
 Located directly on the bay, the park offers a two-mile stretch of beach that is ideal for flying a kite or walking along the shoreline, while a rock jetty on the west end is a popular spot for fishing and exploring sea life.
-A recently renovated boat launch at Doran Beach provides access to Bodega Harbor and Bodega Bay, ideal for sport-fishing and kite surfing.
+The boat launch at Doran Beach provides access to Bodega Harbor and Bodega Bay, ideal for sport-fishing and kite surfing.
 Accessible from Doran Regional Park is the Bird Walk Coastal Access Trail, a 1.19-mile path that offers excellent bird-watching.
 Across from the Bodega Harbor Golf Course is the Pinnacle Gulch Coastal Access Trail, a half-mile path that leads to a small, but beautiful beach on Bodega Bay, dotted with tide pools and photo-worthy rock formations.